-If you are unsure if you should go to the emergency department, call your PCP

-After you are treated for an emergency medical condition you may need additional services to make sure the emergency medical condition does not return.
+If you are unsure if you should go to the emergency department, call your PCP or the MCO 24-hour Nurse Advice Line.
+After you are treated for an emergency medical condition, you may need additional services to make sure the emergency medical condition does not return.
 These are called post-stabilization services.
 The MCO will work with the hospital staff to decide if you need these services.
 If you would like additional information about how this is decided, contact your MCO.